-Contains the business model definitions and the mappings from logical to physical tables.
+An object in the Oracle BI repository that contains the business model definitions and the mappings from logical to physical tables.
 Business models are always dimensional, unlike objects in the Physical layer, which reflect the organization of the data sources.
 Each business model contains logical tables, columns, and joins.